 What topics does DoKDoK cover?

-The conference addresses doctoral students, master students, or young post-docs working in Optics and Photonics.
+The conference addresses doctoral students, master's students, and young post-docs working in optics and photonics.
 Technical sessions will cover topics including Ultrafast Optics, Non-linear Optics, Biophotonics, Spectroscopy, Microscopy & Imaging, Micro- & Nanooptics, Quantum Optics, Optical Sensing & Metrology, Optical System Design, Semiconductor Optics, Fiber Optics, and more.

 Why should I participate in DoKDoK?

-DoKDoK provides doctoral students the unique chance to closely get in contact with other young researchers.
-The flat hierarchy creates an innovative and open minded environment to present and discuss achievements and new ideas, as well as difficulties in the scientific work of young researchers.
+DoKDoK provides doctoral students the unique chance to get into close contact with other young researchers.
+The flat hierarchy creates an innovative and open-minded environment to present and discuss achievements and new ideas, as well as address difficulties in the scientific work of young researchers.
 Additionally, the scientific program will be supplemented by keynote lectures from experienced scientists at the top of their fields.
 Furthermore, company representatives will give insights into job and career opportunities.